genie-design/qwikbits/README.md

 # Qwik Bits

 ## @qwikbits/headless-ui
-Low level, unstyled (or styled with <a target="_blank" href="https://picocss.com">pico css</a>), accessible, and fast ui components.
+Low level, unstyled (or styled the examples), accessible, and fast ui components.
 Highly customizable, to the point of being able to change individual element tags that the component creates.

 `npm install @qwikbits/headless-ui @qwikbits/utils`